-What happens when you perform 1000 experiments in each of these contexts?
-The details of the calculations are shown on pages 143-145 of Intuitive Biostatistics, by Harvey Motulsky (Oxford University Press, 1995).
-Since the power is 80%, you expect 80% of truly effective drugs to yield a P value less than 0.05 in your experiment.
-Since you set the definition of statistical significance to 0.05, you expect 5% of ineffective drugs to yield a P value less than 0.05.
-Putting these calculations together creates these tables.
+The answer is: It depends on the context of your experiment.
+Let's start with the scenario where based on the context of the work, you estimate there is a 10% chance that the drug actually has an effect.
+What happens when you perform 1000 experiments?
+Given your 10% estimate, the two column totals below are 100 and 900.
+Since the power is 80%, you expect 80% of truly effective drugs to yield a P value less than 0.05 in your experiment, so the upper left cell is 80.
+Since you set the definition of statistical significance to 0.05, you expect 5% of ineffective drugs to yield a P value less than 0.05, so the upper right cell is 45.